SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0802 GMT

 --------------

-The partially convertible rupee marginally stronger at 60.45/46 per dollar against the previous close of 60.4850/4950.
-Gains in other Asian units versus the dollar support.
+The partially convertible rupee little changed at 60.46/47 per dollar against its Friday's close of 60.4650/4750 as expectations of RBI intervention cap broader dollar gains.

 INTEREST RATE SWAPS